Bombay to Kabul

 Article published in “The Star Ledger” New Jersey

 Don't let the name fool you.
-Bombay Spice is not a diner; it's a pleasant candle-lit restaurant with striking red tablecloths, cushy chairs and refined, helpful service.
+Bombay to Kabul is not a diner; it's a pleasant candle-lit restaurant with striking red tablecloths, cushy chairs and refined, helpful service.

 Milind Joshi, who also owns Maharajah near the United Nations in New York, explained that for his New Jersey outpost, "I wanted a name that's a little more mainstream America.
 So I thought of `diner.'
 But later on, I'm thinking it's not a very appropriate name, because I try to do here a very fine Indian cuisine."
 Joshi is mulling changing the name to simply Bombay, which is his home town in India, immortalized in lively photo murals on the wall of his restaurant.

-Joshi opened Bombay Spice last year after noticing ethnic restaurants were doing a lot of business in the Bridgewater strip mall where his friend had an ice cream shop.
+Joshi opened Bombay to Kabul last year after noticing ethnic restaurants were doing a lot of business in the Bridgewater strip mall where his friend had an ice cream shop.
 Joshi bought the store and made a complete structural change, transforming the building into a cozy brasserie.